 Aside from lowering the risk of breakdown, daily checks also help to keep your materials handling equipment working at maximum efficiency.
 Even a small change in energy consumption or performance can soon add up to big costs for your business.
 Daily checks, as part of a careful maintenance regime, will also extend the life of your forklift truck and reduce the total cost of ownership.

-The most important motivation for carrying out and enforcing daily checks, of course, is to keep your employees safe.
+The most important motivation for carrying out and enforcing daily checks to your forklift truck, of course, is to keep your employees safe.
 Defective materials handling equipment can be deadly, as we all know.

 Regulation 5 of PUWER 98 (Provision and Use of Work Equipment Regulations 1998) says: “Every employer shall ensure that work equipment is maintained in an efficient state, in working order and in good repair.”
 Failure to ensure that daily checks are carried out goes against that legal responsibility and could land you in serious trouble.